Abbe98/abbe98.github.com/_posts/2015-10-25-biocaching-continues.md

 ---
 ![photo from a press conference in Port Louis](https://byabbe.se/assets/biocaching-mauritius.jpg)

-Twice before has I been writing about Biocaching, [first when we won Hack4no](https://byabbe.se/blog/2015/07/01/hack4no) [then again when we relaunched the idea under the new name](https://byabbe.se/blog/2015/08/17/biocaching/) with a new website.
+Twice before has I has been writing about Biocaching, [first when we won Hack4no](https://byabbe.se/2015/07/01/hack4no) [then again when we relaunched the idea under the new name](https://byabbe.se/2015/08/17/biocaching/) with a new website.

 Since then we got to the Citizen Science Challenge hosted by UNEP/Eye on Earth Alliance.
 Bj&oslash;rn and Alice went to Abu Dhabi and got a lot of great feedback.